mehackit/sonic-pi-workshop/_exercises/ja/09-keys-chords-and-scales/01-piano.md

 ---
 chapter: Keys, chords and scales
 title: Keys, chords and scales
-lang: en
+lang: ja
 layout: exercise
 ---

 Sometimes composing a melody with Sonic Pi can be tricky, if you don't immediately know what `62` or `:c3` sounds like.
 To help with that, here's a browser keyboard for trying out your ideas.
 If you want, you can select a scale from the drop menu to see what keys might sound nice in a certain key.

 <div class="keyboard-options">
   <select ID="sound">